pubnub/c-sharp/unity/3.4/README.md

 ## PubNub 3.4 Web Data Push Cloud-Hosted API
 ### Unity 4 for "PC, Mac& Linux Standalone" and "Android" platforms (WebPlayer

+* NOTES:
+1. "/" (slash character) being part of channel name is not supported.
+So it is recommeded to avoid using "/" in channel names.
+2. JsonFX JSON library is used by defining USE_JSONFX as C# directive.
+Other JSON libraries like Newton Json.NET are not fully supported for all Unity environments.

 #### Prerequisites
-1. Intall Free Full version of Unity 4 with Pro from http://unity3d.com/unity/download/ (Unity 4 is recommended, but current/later versions should be ok).
+1. Intall Free Full version of Unity 4 with Pro trial from http://unity3d.com/unity/download/ (Unity 4 is recommended, but current/later versions should be ok).
 MonoDevelop IDE tool will be installed as part of Unity to write C# scripts.

 #### To run the unit test code (under UnityUnitTest folder of Standalone), in addition to the above step, you need to
 1. Import UUnit unity package from http://uunit.googlecode.com/files/UUnit_0.4.unitypackage into your Assets (Updates on this pacakage can be obtained from http://wiki.unity3d.com/index.php?title=UUnit).
 After import, please delete TestCaseDummy.cs and TestCaseTest.cs files from /Assets/Standard Assets/UUnit/UUnitSelfTest folder to avoid unintendend test case runs.